Amanpreet07/DirectoryClone/README.md

  You can always clone and make couple changes to run it on MAC OR LINUX.

  ---
+ How to run ?
+ * Git clone -> download .zip
+ * Extract to a folder
+ * Run ../dist/DirectoryClone.jar

+ ---

  ### How to use ?
  see [wiki](https://github.com/Amanpreet07/DirectoryClone/wiki)